NikitaDemedyuk/GoalPostApp/README.md

 # GoalPostApp

-An application that works with Core Data
+An application that works with Core Data.
+This app allows you to save goals.